Frank Serpico the NYPD whistleblower who exposed police corruption

-Frank Serpico is 90 years old and still talking.
-From his small farm in Stuyvesant, upstate New York, he writes letters back to young officers who reach out, gives interviews to anyone willing to listen, and posts public commentary every time another senior commander gets walked out of One Police Plaza in handcuffs.
-Sixty years ago he joined the New York City Police Department wanting to do honest work.
-What he found there, what he did about it, and what it cost him are why his name is still shorthand for a particular kind of courage: the lone officer who will not look the other way.
+Frank Serpico is 90 years old and still speaks out.
+He writes back to young officers from his small farm in Stuyvesant, upstate New York.
+Sixty years ago he joined the New York City Police Department to do honest work.
+What he found there, and what it cost him, are why his name still stands for a rare kind of courage: the cop who won't look away.

 Frank Serpico, retired NYPD detective and whistleblower, photographed in 2013.